We are passionate about what we do to support our mission.

 Annette is our Chair of the Board of Trustees.
 She founded ADHD Richmond and Kingston to create a support community for parents of children and young people with ADHD and to promote a better understanding of ADHD.
 She has two children and, as a parent of a son with ADHD, is passionate about providing parents and professionals with knowledge and support to help children and young people with ADHD excel.
 Annette is an accountant and spent her working career in business and today is utilising her experience in the further development of ADHD Richmond and Kingston.

-Iain is our Treasurer and a Trustee.
+Iain is a Trustee.
 He has been involved with ADHD Richmond and Kingston since around 2010.
 He has five children and has a son and a daughter with ADHD.
 He understands the importance of providing different levels of support to children and young people with ADHD as they grow up.
 He is retired from the business world and when not working for ADHD Richmond and Kingston is an amateur actor with The Questors Theatre in Ealing.